 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Kyousuke Kamijou: Is he a stuck-up, painfully Oblivious to Love douchebag who values his musical ability more than his friends, or similar to Sayaka, a Broken Bird who's been denied his life's dream and sees himself as useless (especially since Japan has somewhat less societal tolerance for the disabled), or a little of both?
+Kyosuke Kamijo: Is he a stuck-up, painfully Oblivious to Love jerk who is too wrapped up in the loss of his musical ability to appreciate his friends' well meaning gestures, or similar to Sayaka, a Broken Bird who's been denied his life's dream and sees himself as useless (especially since Japan has less societal tolerance for the disabled), or a little of both?

-Not to mention that A Different Story shows that had Sayaka waited just a few more days, Kyousuke would have at least thanked her for all the time she had spent taking care of him at the hospital, admitting that he should've done it sooner.
+A Different Story shows that had Sayaka waited just a few more days, Kyosuke would have thanked her for all the time she had spent taking care of him at the hospital and admitting that he should've done it sooner.

-There is a hefty fandom subset that believes Kyubey planned out the entire ending despite the fact that it goes completely against his character of being canonically emotionless and thus having no sympathy at all for the magical girls that are turned into witches.
-He even mentions that witches would be a more convenient way to collect energy for him
+There is a hefty fandom subset that believes Kyubey planned out the ending despite the fact that it goes against his character of being canonically emotionless and thus having no sympathy at all for the magical girls that are turned into witches.
+He even mentions that witches would be a more convenient way for him to collect energy.

 Kyubey isn't the devil.
 Kyubey is the society we live in, which takes up and preys on young girls at vulnerable times in their lives, and asks them to be perfect.
 Society asks girls to fight against evil, the icky, awful, and impure, and it keeps asking until we say yes.
 Yes to being beautiful, and perfect, and good, and pure, and sweet, yes to being a nice young lady, yes to fighting everything that is bad and evil and dangerous - to fighting the things that threaten us and our friends.